-As explained previously, the key points in the assessment of the Entrance Exams are to examine the ability to read and acknowledge the academic/medical information published in English language.
+Most importantly, the key factors in the assessment of the Entrance Exams are to examine the ability to “comprehend” the academic/medical information published in English language.
 Furthermore, one of the two exam sections governs “Oral Presentation” on any given topic chosen by the applicants prior to the exams, and this will reflect the language proficiency as well as the proper and precise usage of English terminology, especially the one from Medical and Scientific studies.
-Therefore, all applicants – being native or non-native English speakers – are required to prepare most of their exam subjects based on this basic “assessment key points” mentioned above.
-In summary, all the applicants are supposed to be well-prepared in preparing, organizing, and delivering their presentation in English language, within a given time of 10-30 minutes based on their randomly selected exam questions as following.

 What really draws your attention is the actual importance of General Chemistry section weighs more than Organic Chemistry section, in general.
 In other words, quite a lot of applicants feel “Organic Chemistry” is much harder to study and memorize a series of “different” structural formulas, which leads to a neglected attitude toward very basic theoretical parts in General Chemistry as well as equations in the end.

 Another importance is that the overall knowledge in Chemistry will cover quite universally from basic biology at high school level up to its intensive and advanced level of Molecular Cellular Biology, not to mention physiology and microbiology from medical studies eventually.
 Therefore, it is critical to have a “macroscopic” view to studying chemistry.